Centennial Flame

 The Centennial Flame (Flamme du centenaire) is a monument on Parliament Hill commemorating the 100th anniversary of the Canadian Confederation.
-First lit in January 1967, the Flame worked with natural gas and as of 2021 uses biogas, presenting a fountain that does not freeze in winter.
+First lit in January 1967, the Flame worked with methane gas and as of 2021 uses biogas, presenting a fountain that does not freeze in winter.
 Money thrown into it is a donation for people with disabilities, some of whom have received over $5,000.

 History

-The Centennial Flame was first lit as the climax of the centennial celebrations of January 1, 1967, in the presence of the Prime Minister, Lester B. Pearson.
+The Centennial Flame was first lit as the climax of the centennial celebrations of 1 January 1967 for the Canadian Confederation, in the presence of the Prime Minister, Lester B. Pearson.
 He was joined on the hill by leader of the Opposition and former Prime Minister, John Diefenbaker, and Secretary of State Judy LaMarsh, as well as thousands of onlookers.
-The Flame is fuelled by natural gas and surrounded by a fountain whose ledge contains the shields of Canada's 13 provinces and territories—Nunavut was originally absent as it was not created until 1999.
-On December 13, 2017, a Nunavut plaque was unveiled.
+The Flame is fuelled by methane gas and surrounded by a fountain whose ledge contains the shields of Canada's 13 provinces and territories—Nunavut was originally absent as it was not created until 1999.
+On 13 December 2017, a Nunavut plaque was unveiled.

-This Flame was erected as a temporary monument, but due to great public support was made permanent.
-In 2021 it began burning biogas, near the Queen's Gates (the centre gate).
+This Flame was erected as a temporary monument, but due to great public support was made permanent. near the Queen's Gates (the centre gate).
 It is located in front of the stairs leading to the Peace Tower and Centre Block, the latter of which is home to the House of Commons and the Senate.
 The Centennial was celebrated across Canada in various ways, including a re-enactment of the Battle of the Thames and a building of a destroyer out of match sticks.
 The government also encouraged the building of a Centennial memorial in each of Canada's 10 provinces.
 The provincial and federal governments matched whatever the municipal government spent on their memorial, thereby encouraging the construction of grand buildings such as the National Arts Centre in Ottawa.

+In 2021 the flame began burning carbon-neutral biogas.